Schwarzbaer/PlugBase/README.md

 ========

-A plugin system and a set of standard plugins, so that writing a game consists only of writing the game, and the game is easy to make completely moddable.
+A plugin system and a set of standard plugins, so that writing a game consists only of writing the game (and not of tenthousand details big and small that make up the difference between a prototype and a polished game), and the game is easy to make completely moddable.

 PlugBase features:
 * Plugin loading and automatically ordered initialization